DURABILITY OF BRIDGES AND STRUCTURES - 2022/3

 Prerequisites / Co-requisites

 - Overview of Durability - Why do materials deteriorate?
+The consequences of a Changing World.
 Whole Life costing.
 Maintenance strategies.

 - The Durability of Concrete - What is concrete?
 Mechanisms responsible for deterioration.
 Mix design for durability.